Hofknecht/SystemTrayMenu/README.md

 **How can I move the 'Recycle Bin' from the Desktop into the STM?**

 Create a shortcut of 'Recycle Bin' and put it into STM.
-Then hide it from Dekstop:
+Then hide it from desktop:
 To find the option, right-click on the desktop, choose “Personalize,” and then click “Desktop Icon Settings” in the left sidebar.
 Uncheck the “Recycle Bin” box and click “OK” to save your changes.
 Then you can e.g. empty your 'Recycle Bin' with: hotkey + recycle + Keys.App (to open context menu) + b (context menu shortcut for 'Empty Recycle Bin') + Enter